marcela-celani/projeto-sistema-comunicacao/README.md

-# Chat App - SEU BONAPP
+# 💻 Website - SEU BONAPP - Chat App

 📝 This project consists of a communication system developed as a technical challenge for the selection process at Seu Boné Company.
     Note: the logo used does not match the original, having been modified for project pitch purposes, and follows all rights reserved to the owner.